What is PictBridge?

 PictBridge print options

-Once a PictBridge digital camera is connected to a compliant printer, print options appear on the camera LCD.
+Once a camera is connected to a compliant printer, print options appear on the camera LCD.
 The camera menu system is used to make settings such as print size, layout, media type and date.

 You can print a single image displayed on the camera, print two or more images or print all images on the memory card.
 You can print part of an image by first cropping it within the camera and even create index prints, also known as contact sheets.